Greece wildfire scorches area bigger than New York City

 In a post on social media platform X, formerly known as Twitter, the Copernicus Emergency Management Service said the fire had ravaged at least 808.7 square kilometres (312.2 square miles).
 New York City takes up 778.2 square kilometres (300.5 square miles).

-Copernicus said last week that the fire was the largest on European soil in years.
+Copernicus said last week that the fire was the largest on European soil in years, and authorities warned that risks from the fire remained high on Tuesday.

-All but one of the dead are presumed to have been irregular migrants who crossed over from Turkey, evading police in the forest.
-Authorities fear more bodies may be found when the flames are put out, as Evros is a popular crossing into the EU for thousands of migrants and refugees each year.

-Aircraft and hundreds of firefighters on the ground, including from Serbia, Slovakia, the Czech Republic and Albania were battling the flames, the fire brigade said.
+Aircraft and hundreds of firefighters on the ground, including from Serbia, Slovakia, the Czech Republic and Albania, were battling the flames, the fire brigade said.

+"We are trying to defend the rest of the unaffected area before the front line of the fire comes," said Jiri Nemcik, commander of the Czech team.
+"The development of the fire is very dynamic so it's very dangerous."

+Satellite images highlight the extent of the destruction in the area, with swathes of forest virtually flattened and lush pine trees turned into blackened, skeletal bark.

 Summer wildfires are common in Greece but the government says extreme weather conditions which scientists link to climate change have made them worse this year.
 Greece's deadliest fire on record killed 104 people outside Athens in 2018.

-(This story has been refiled to state 778 square kilometres, not miles, in paragraph 3)
+All but one of the dead in the Evros fire are believed to have been irregular migrants who crossed over from Turkey, evading police in the forest.
+Authorities fear more bodies may be found when the flames are put out, as Evros is a popular crossing into the EU for thousands of migrants and refugees every year.

-(Reporting by Karolina Tagaris; editing by Mark Heinrich)
+(Additional reporting and writing by Karolina Tagaris; editing by Mark Heinrich)